+49 30 214 594-233

 The first recording of his Logos-Fragmente for the label WERGO with the SWR Vokalensemble Stuttgart and SWR Symphony Orchestra under Emilio Pomàrico was awarded an ECHO Klassik 2014.
 Oh cristalina…, the fourth composition in his cycle with texts from the Canto spiritual by the lyricist and mystic San Juan de la Cruz, was performed for the first time by the SWR Vokalensemble Stuttgart and SWR Symphony Orchestra under Emilio Pomàrico as part of the opening concert of the Donaueschinger Musiktage 2014.
 In 2015, he composed 2 Polymeter for tenor and piano based on poems by Jean Paul, which was premiered by Mark Padmore and Till Fellner at the Konzerthaus in Dortmund.

-In autumn 2016, Denken hören – Hören denken, the latest collection in Hans Zender’s impressive series of essays dealing with philosophical, aesthetic and cultural-political issues, will be published by Karl Alber.
+Last year, Denken hören – Hören denken, the latest collection in Hans Zender’s impressive series of essays dealing with philosophical, aesthetic and cultural-political issues, was published by Karl Alber.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.